reachingDef/reveal.js/slides.md

 --

-Methodology
-* channel establishment with enforced cipher suite
-* always: initiator ("client") sends 10 packets with 1kB each to responder ("server")
-* I/O: refers to network I/O (not RAM / persistent storage)
+Instrumented latency times (for each cipher suite)

+* 1000 handshakes (initiator, responder)
+* 10,000 reads / writes of 1KByte

 --

 Results
+* Overview
     * latencies for channel establishment and user data exchange
+* utilities for deeper insight
     * user data exchange split into symmetric cipher and hashing algorithm
     * detailed view of time protocol steps take, in chronological order
     * overview of how much time different types of operation take in protocol steps

---

-* "handshake": runtime of 'mbedtls_ssl_handshake' function
-* "user data exchange": runtime of 'mbedtls_ssl_read' / 'mbedtls_ssl_write' function

 --